dadrian/dadrian.io/content/_index.md

 +++
 I am an engineer and security researcher.
 I cofounded [Censys][censys], a security startup that helps organizations secure their Internet-facing assets.
-I left Censys after the Series A, and I'm currently looking for what comes next.
+I left Censys after their Series A, and I'm currently looking for what comes next.
 I'm also a core contributor to the [ZMap][zmap] open-source project.